FACTS & STATISTICS

 - One donation can help multiple patients.
 Following collection, red blood cells, plasma and platelets are separated, stored and distributed separately.

 - Blood cannot be manufactured – it can only come from generous donors.

 - Blood is composed of 3 main components: red cells, plasma and platelets.

 - Most donated red blood cells must be used within 42 days of collection.

-- Apheresis is a mode of collection that allows a donor to give only the specific blood component that is needed by patients, such as platelets.
+- Apheresis is a mode of collection that allows a donor to give only the specific blood component that is in need by patients, such as platelets.

-- Platelets are especially needed by cancer patients and must be used within 5 days of collection.
-New donations are continuously needed.
+- Platelets are especially in need by cancer patients and must be used within 5 days of collection.
+New donations are continuously in need.

 - All blood types are needed to help patients; the need for type O negative is especially acute.
 Only 7% of U.S. residents have “universal” blood.